Trump slams rate increases by independent Federal Reserve

 Trump told CNBC in an interview: “I don’t like all of this work that we’re putting into the economy and then I see rates going up.”

 Last month, the Fed raised its benchmark rate for a second time this year and projected two more increases in 2018.
 Its rate hikes are meant to prevent the economy from overheating and igniting high inflation.
-But rate increases also make borrowing costlier for households and companies and risk weakening growth.
-The Fed’s most recent rate hikes could dilute some of the benefit of the tax cuts Trump signed into law last year.
+But rate increases also make borrowing costlier for households and companies and can weaken the pace of growth.
+In particular, the Fed’s most recent rate hikes could dilute some of the benefit of the tax cuts Trump signed into law last year.

 The Fed’s dual mandate is to maximize employment and stabilize prices.
 By maintaining its independence, the central bank can make politically contentious decisions to combat economic challenges, like the huge bond purchases it made after the 2008 financial crisis to help drive down long-term rates to support the economy.
 That policy drew rebukes from many Republican lawmakers.

-Early this year, Trump selected Jerome Powell as Fed chairman.
-Last week, Powell said in an interview with the radio program Marketplace that he didn’t expect to face any pressure from the White House.
+In February, Jerome Powell, Trump’s hand-picked choice, became Fed chairman.
+Last week, Powell said in an interview with the radio program Marketplace that he didn’t expect to face pressure from the White House.

 “We have a long tradition here of conducting policy in a particular way, and that way is independent of all political concerns,” Powell said.
 “We do our work in a strictly nonpolitical way, based on detailed analysis, which we put on the record transparently.”